 I have been taking this course on Sharia law in what was a serious attempt from my side to sit for an exam that allows me to practice in sharia courts.
-I did really believe that something may come out of it, and I can contribute to some justice for women who went through similar experiences like mine.
-I believed I became strong enough, knowledgeable enough to stand in such a court.
+I did believe that something may come out of it, and I can contribute to some justice for women who went through similar experiences as mine.
+I thought I became active enough, knowledgeable sufficient to stand in such a court.

 Week after week for the last five months, I only came to a non-reverses conviction that nothing can be done.
-Each time I go to that course I feel that I totally dis-belong.
-It is everything that stands against what I believe in in a package of a law affiliated to God, when God has seriously nothing to do with it.
+Each time I go to that course I feel that I am totally dis-belong.
+It is everything that stands against what I believe in a package of a law affiliated to God when God has severely nothing to do with it.
 And God forbids I say a word.

-Of course I said some words.
-But at the end I am an atheist like person who has fallen in the misery of disbelief and I can easily be excommunicated on the basis of my looks to stat with.
+Of course, I said some words.
+But at the end, I am an atheist like a person who has fallen in the misery of disbelief, and I can easily be excommunicated by my looks to stay with.
 My thoughts can take me to the closest stoning hole.

-I actually feel that the only missing action in theses sent of jurisdictions is stoning.
+I feel that the only missing action in theses sent to jurisdictions is stoning.

 I would even argue with this more.
 I am sure women will defend this ruling.

-Among the funny situations I encountered in my course was a certain article that allows a man to write one marriage contract for three women.
+Among the funny situations, I encountered in my course was an entire article that allows a man to write one marriage contract for three women.
 Meaning one contract for three women.

 Anyway, my fellow women didn’t like that one man contracting three women in one piece of paper.
 One of hem was denouncing the act saying this was an act that only stresses on women inferiority.
 Another one said this was degrading.
-At some point I felt a revolution could take place among the raging women who denounce the article.
+At some point, I felt a revolution could take place among the angry women who denounce the article.

-I looked at the teacher and I asked him something that felt impolite.
-You know in Islam, we see men giving advices about all women issues starting from her menstruation and ending in sexual positions that are advised to determine the fetus’s sex.
+I looked at the teacher, and I asked him something that felt impolite.
+You know in Islam, we see men giving advice about all women issues starting from her menstruation and ending in sexual positions that are advised to determine the fetus’s sex.
 And they can speak about it with no shame or embarrassment.
-There is no embarrassment in science or religion.
+There is no shame in science or religion.
 But if a woman asks a question she could be a whore.
-So I asked a question that really bothered me some years ago when I saw it on a TV show in Ramadan.
+So I asked a question that bothered me some years ago when I saw it on a TV show in Ramadan.
 A man was calling a mufti asking him if he can sleep with his three wives at the same time.

-My point was as simple as it still remains …
+My point was as simple as it remains …

-It is a collection of laws that are a mixture of Turkish, Arabic, and Israeli man enforced law for political gains in overpowering who ever or whatever, and the women seem to be the easiest scapegoats.
+It is a collection of laws that are a mixture of Turkish, Arabic, and Israeli man enforced the law for political gains in overpowering whoever or whatever, and the women seem to be the easiest scapegoats.

-In a patriarchal structure as such, it is no wonder that the laws are all designed to maintain men power over women, and make sure that a man is always given the just treatment he is entitled to have due his supremacy.
-After all he is the family “god”.
+In a patriarchal structure as such, it is no wonder that the laws are all designed to maintain men power over women, and make sure that a person is always given the just treatment he is entitled to have due to his supremacy.
+After all, he is the family “God.”

 There is something in the system that we women allowed.
-Whether voluntarily or by force I really don’t know.
+Whether voluntarily or by force, I don’t know.
 Changing it is not by condemning an act or two or some.
 It is by changing it all from the core.
-And this change can only happen if women are sitting on the same table with men defining and articulating that law.
+And this shift can only happen if women are sitting on the same table with men defining and articulating that law.

 Objecting to a woman’s testimony with a veil or not is not a surprise.

-Veil is becoming a code dress to societies in the Middle East.
-A woman can be prostitute and still wearing a veil.
-Veil is actually becoming a veil to women’s restricted movement.
+The veil is becoming a code dress to societies in the Middle East.
+A woman can be a prostitute and still wear a veil.
+The veil is becoming a veil to women’s limited movement.

 A veiled woman has more access to freedom than that who is not.

-The controversy and the paradox in describing or comparing veiled with unveiled is also an extreme one.
+The controversy and the paradox in describing or comparing veiled with unveiled are also an extreme one.
 There is no middle way in the comparison.
-Wearing a veil makes a woman part of the social wanted structure.
+Wearing a veil makes a woman part of the socially wanted structure.
 Not wearing it makes her an infidel.
 Or as close to one.

-This should take me to different level of the story …
+This should take me to a different level of the story …

 But I will leave it here for now …